Dev43/harpocrates/README.md

 This is done using Nucypher's/[SunscreenTech](https://github.com/Sunscreen-tech/Sunscreen) sunscreen compiler, an easy to use FHE compiler that currently only uses the BFV scheme.
 The backend is the permanent data storage [Arweave](https://arweave.org).
 The ZK circuits are built using [Circom](https://github.com/iden3/circom) and compiled using [`snarkjs`](https://github.com/iden3/snarkjs).
+And the connection to a private key store is done using [WalletConnect](https://github.com/WalletConnect)

 ## Warning